Laboratory Juliane Glaser

 Goals

-Our lab aims to achieve the following goals to decipher how TEs contribute to mammalian embryo formation:
+Our Lab aims to achieve the following goals to decipher how TEs contribute to mammalian embryo formation:

 Approach

-Our lab’s main approach is based on genome engineering in mouse embryonic stem cells and generation of transgenic mouse models, followed by molecular and morphological dissection of developmental phenotypes.
+Our Lab’s main approach is based on genome engineering in mouse embryonic stem cells and the generation of transgenic mouse models, followed by molecular and morphological dissection of developmental phenotypes.
 We employ CRISPR/Cas9 technology to generate tailored stem cell and in vivo mouse models targeting specific TEs or for genome-wide screening.
 We combine this with high-throughput sequencing (including single-cell and long-read sequencing technologies) and imaging of mouse embryos.

 Impact

-Selected Publications
+Selected publications